randall-coding/coachella-gpt/blog/write-up.md

 GPTScript is a scripting language designed to automate interactions with OpenAI's language models.
 In this post, I'll share how I used it to create a useful tool for music enthusiasts.

 This script will use Coachella's music festival lineup to make personalized band recommendations along with song samples from Spotify.
-To skip ahead, the final script is [here](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/coachella.gpt)
+To skip ahead, the final coachella script is [here](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/coachella.gpt) and the final musical festival script is [here](https://github.com/randall-coding/coachella-gpt/blob/master/blog/coachella/music_festival.gpt)

 ![render_input](https://github.com/randall-coding/coachella-gpt/assets/39175191/4633f31a-589d-4eab-86e8-85d9319b6c7d)